darkweak/souin/README.md

     disable_method: true # Prevent the method from being used in the cache key
     disable_query: true # Prevent the query string from being used in the cache key
     disable_scheme: true # request scheme the query string from being used in the cache key
+    disable_vary: true # Prevent the varied headers string from being used in the cache key
     hash: true # Hash the cache key instead of a plaintext one
     hide: true # Prevent the cache key to be in the response Cache-Status header
     headers: # Add headers to the key